 Canadian suppliers are required to have a Procurement Business Number (PBN) before the Effective Date of the Contract.
-Suppliers may register for a PBN in the Supplier Registration Information system, on the buyandsell.gc.ca Web site (https://buyandsell.gc.ca/for-businesses/for-businesses-guide/register-as-a-supplier).
-For non-Internet registration, suppliers may contact the InfoLine at 1-800-811-1148 to obtain the telephone number of the nearest <a href="https://gupiler.google.go
+Suppliers may register for a PBN in the Supplier Registration Information system, on the buyandsell.gc.ca Web site.
+For non-Internet registration, suppliers may contact the InfoLine at 1-800-811-1148 to obtain the telephone number of the nearest Supplier Registration Agent.